Siddpawar9222/Obsidian-Vault/.trash/Test/002-Hibernate.md

 # Single Session and Multiple Transactions

-A single Hibernate `Session` can contain multiple transactions, but only one transaction can be active at a time.
+<font color="#ffc000">A single Hibernate `Session` can contain multiple transactions, but only one transaction can be active at a time.</font>

 ### Lifecycle